lmiller1990/design-pattenrns-for-vuejs/PROPS.md

 If the variant is not valid, we throw an error.
 \end{center}

 Now we will get an error if an invalid prop is passed.
-An alternative would be just to return `false` instead of throwing an error - this will just give you a warning in the console.
-Personally, I like to my apps to fail loudly when they aren't working properly.
+An alternative would be just to return `false` instead of throwing an error - this will just give you a warning in the console via `console.warn`.
+Personally, I like loud and clear errors when a component isn't used correctly, so I chose to throw an error.

-How do we test this?
+How do we test the validator?
 If we want to cover all the possibilities, we need 4 tests; one for each `variant` type, and one for an invalid type.

-Unlike our previous test, where we asserted against the `class`, this one has little to do with our UI - we already have a test checking if the `variant` prop is bound to the `<div>` correctly.

 I prefer to test prop validators in isolation.
 The test run faster, and since validators are generally pure functions, they are easy to test.

-First we need to refactor `<message>` a little to separate the validator from the component:
+To allow testing the validator is isolation, we need to refactor `<message>` a little to separate the validator from the component:

 ```html
 <template>